spencz13/startup/cs260Notes.md

 #### yes

 ### Port 443, 80, 22 is reserved for which protocol?
+#### Port 80 and 443 are ports generally associated with "the Internet".
+Port 443/HTTPS is the HTTP protocol over TLS/SSL.
+Port 80/HTTP is the World Wide Web.

 ### What will the following code using Promises output when executed?
+#### A Promise is in one of these states:
+#### pending: initial state, neither fulfilled nor rejected.
+#### fulfilled: meaning that the operation was completed successfully.
+#### rejected: meaning that the operation failed.
+#### The eventual state of a pending promise can either be fulfilled with a value or rejected with a reason (error).
+When either of these options occur, the associated handlers queued up by a promise's then method are called.
+If the promise has already been fulfilled or rejected when a corresponding handler is attached, the handler will be called, so there is no race condition between an asynchronous operation completing and its handlers being attached.
+#### A promise is said to be settled if it is either fulfilled or rejected, but not pending.